Past Program

 Course Description

-In search of the contemporary global influence of Japanese art and design, we will trek across 7 Japanese cities: Tokyo—the capitol city, Kanazawa, Kyoto—the cultural capitol, Kobe, Awaji, Osaka, and Takamtsu.
+In search of the contemporary global influence of Japanese art and design, we trekked across 7 Japanese cities: Tokyo—the capitol city, Kanazawa, Kyoto—the cultural capitol, Kobe, Awaji, Osaka, and Takamtsu.

-We will visit the dedicated Art Islands of Naoshima—known for the Benesse Impressionist paintings of Claude Monet—and Teshima, where we will experience the ethereal concrete shell of the Teshima Art Museum.
-And while in Awaji, we’ll stay overnight in the Ando-designed Yumebutai Awaji Hotel and tour his Hompukuji Water Temple; a highlight of our experience of his architecture.
+We visited the dedicated Art Islands of Naoshima—known for the Benesse Impressionist paintings of Claude Monet—and Teshima, where we experienced the ethereal concrete shell of the Teshima Art Museum.
+And while in Awaji, we stayed overnight in the Ando-designed Yumebutai Awaji Hotel and toured his Hompukuji Water Temple; a highlight of our experience of his architecture.

-This is an exceptional opportunity to experience the best of Japanese design culture with our community of creatives.
+This was an exceptional opportunity to experience the best of Japanese design culture with our community of creatives.

 • The Tokyo Toilet Projects completed this year; 17 public toilets designed by leading Japanese designers